Hospitality Markets In Focus

 Several major hotel companies have downgraded their 2025 RevPAR guidance in Q1 earnings reports, citing ongoing economic uncertainty.1 This trend was further reinforced when CoStar and Tourism Economics downgraded their 2025 and 2026 growth projections for U.S. hotel top-line performance metrics amid “elevated macroeconomic concerns.”
 These downgrades signal a fundamental shift from the sector’s initial confidence to a more cautious, risk-aware posture.2

 Both domestic and international travel to the U.S. is down.
 U.S. consumers have pulled back on spending, which has had an impact on travel but not as great on dining out.
 The decline in international travel seems directly related to change in U.S. policies under the current administration contributing to a growing wave of negative sentiment toward the U.S. among potential international travelers.
-Within the hemisphere, travel to the U.S. from Canada and Mexico has plunged over 25% and while travel from Europe and UK contracted over 11%.3
+Within the hemisphere, travel to the U.S. from Canada and Mexico has plunged over 25% while travel from Europe and UK contracted 11%.3

 Technology’s Mixed Bag